Mechanical Engineering & Materials Science

 E37 MEMS 5501 Mechanics of Continua

 A broad survey of the general principles governing the mechanics of continuous media.
-Topics include general vector and tensor analysis, rigid body motions, deformation, stress and strain rate, large deformation theory, conservation laws of physics, constitutive relations, principles of continuum mechanics and thermodynamics, and two-dimensional continua.
+Topics include: general vector and tensor analysis, rigid body motions, deformation, stress and strain rate, large deformation theory, conservation laws of physics, constitutive relations, principles of continuum mechanics and thermodynamics, two-dimensional continua.
 Prerequisite: ESE 501/502 or instructor's permission.

 Credit 3 units.
 EN: BME T, TU